airpair/how-to-write-user-stories-that-bring-your-team-together/post.md

 The difference between user stories and features can be a bit subtle so let’s use something simple, a kitchen, to think through their relationship.
 Features describe the high level actions.
 The features of a kitchen could be:

-- You can can wash dishes in a dishwasher
+- You can wash dishes in a dishwasher
 - You can store things in cabinets
 - You can store perishables in a refrigerator
 - You have counter space for prep work